willbeaufoy/portfolio-tracker/README.md

 Web app for tracking the performance of a stocks portfolio.

-Built in React, running on AWS Amplify with GraphQL.
+Frontend: React running on AWS Amplify with Cognito auth
+Backend: Django REST framework running on AWS Elastic Beanstalk